fairmath/fherma-challenges/README.md

 - `--testcase=/fherma/tests/test_case.json`: points to the JSON file containing the test case for validation.
 Ensure `test_case.json` is added to your directory and the correct path is used in the command.
 Test cases can be found in the corresponding challenge folders.

 After validation, a `result.json` file will be generated in your project folder.

+## Black Box Challenges

+For black box challenges, you can find test cases on the Play tab and validate the results yourself before submission.
+The evaluation metric may vary by challenge, but usually, the primary metric for black box challenges is accuracy.